 Johnson v Thomson Gordon Ind.
 (Florida 1992) $2.4 million: In this case the plaintiff actually rear-ended a flatbed truck that was stopped at red light.
 However, the truck did not have a rear bumper or "underride guard" which resulting in plaintiff's car going under the flat bed and nearly decapitating him.
 His estate sued both the manufacturer of the truck and the trucking company.
 The case was settled for $2.4 million.

 Why are there not more flatbed truck crash settlements and verdicts?
-The settlement value of these cases if often very high and trucking insurers are typically eager to settle these cases after a lawsuit is filed and the plaintiff shows they are serious about taking the case to a jury.Contact Miller & Zois About Flatbed Truck Accidents
+The settlement value of these cases if often very high.
+Trucking insurers know this and are typically eager to settle these cases after a lawsuit is filed and the plaintiff shows they are serious about taking the case to a jury.Contact Miller & Zois About Flatbed Truck Accidents

 If you have been injured in an accident caused by a flatbed truck, or another type of truck, contact the personal injury attorneys at Miller & Zois.
 Call us at 1.800.553.8082 or submit a request for a free consultation.